-Although some human rights and labour violations were observed less frequently in DDP mines compared to non-DDP mines (e.g. illegal taxation by state services, interference by FARDC, child labour), our findings demonstrate that these abuses still occur in mines and mining zones which are covered by responsible sourcing programmes.
-These field observations were supported by the results of the mobile surveys reflecting individual perception and experience.
-Mobile surveys revealed that many respondents in both DDP and non-DDP mining zones reported hearing of or personally experiencing illegal taxation, acts of violence, forced labour and child labour.
-Moreover, comparable proportions of respondents reported hearing about or experiencing accidents in mines (including fatal accidents), suggesting that precarious working conditions in artisanal small-scale mines remain a pressing issue.
-Although our study does not allow us to draw conclusions about causality, nor to compare accident frequencies in DDP zones versus non-DDP zones, it clearly suggests that safety conditions in artisanal mines need to improve in both due diligence and non-due diligence zones.
+Although some human rights and labour violations were significantly less frequently observed in DDP mines compared to non-DDP mines (e.g. illegal taxation by state services, interference by FARDC, child labour), our findings demonstrate that these abuses still occur in mines and mining zones which are covered by responsible sourcing programmes.
+These field observations were confirmed by results of mobile surveys, reflecting personal perceptions and experiences, and showing that important proportions of respondents reported hearing of or personally experiencing illegal taxation, acts of violence, forced labour and child labour, in both DDP and non-DDP mining zones.
+Moreover, comparable shares of respondents reported hearing about or experiencing accidents in mines (including fatal accidents), suggesting that precarious working conditions in artisanal small-scale mines remain an important frequencies in DDP zones versus non-DDP zones, it makes clear that safety conditions in artisanal mines need to improve, regardless of these mines are in due diligence programmes or not.

-82 The rest of the respondents did not find state services supportive (39 percent), did not know (7 percent) or thought this question does not apply to them (4 percent).
+The rest of the respondents did not find state services supportive (39 percent), did not know (7 percent) or thought this question does not apply to them (4 percent).
 Cf. Chapter 5.3.3 Presence and performance of state services.

-6.9.
+6.8.
 Lessons learnt

-Obtaining feedback from miners and their communities offers critical insight on the impact of due diligence in eastern DRC.
-The methodology deployed for this study relied on a large sample of mine sites and individuals directly working and living in artisanal mining areas.
-We used mobile phone surveys, which offer a safe, anonymous and cost-effective way to reach individuals who were often in remote rural areas.
+Listening to miners and communities feedback provide a critical perspective on the impact of due diligence for miners and communities in eastern DRC.
+The methodology deployed for this study relied on a large and representative sample of mining sites and individuals directly working and living in artisanal mining areas.
+The use of mobile surveys offers a safe and cost-effective system to include rights holders' voices (miners and their communities) thereby offering a unique means to understand the actual outcomes of mining activities and due diligence on communities in eastern DRC.

-Based on the data presented in this study, due diligence programmes appear to have a positive impact on some of the conditions of extraction and mitigation of some of the serious abuses often linked to mineral exploitation in eastern DRC.
-However, it is not possible to assess if these programmes are improving the situation on the ground, or deployed in what are already more stable and accessible areas of the country.
-For some categories of this study, it appears that due diligence has a limited impact, for example, on miners' economic welfare where a significant proportion of workers reported decreasing incomes and working to pay a debt.
-Both field and mobile surveys data on child and forced labour underscore the systemic challenges of advancing human rights in eastern DRC.
+Due diligence appears to have a positive impact on the conditions of extraction and mitigation of the serious abuses often linked to the mineral exploitation in eastern DRC.
+However, it is not possible to assess if those due diligence programmes are improving the situation on the ground or are more often deployed in more stable and accessible areas of the country.

+Due diligence has a limited impact on miners' economic welfare with a significant proportion of workers reporting decreasing incomes and working to pay a debt.
+Both field and mobile surveys data on child and forced labour underscore the systemic challenges of advancing human rights in eastern DRC and the need to use due diligence as a tool to support change and improve mining and human development.

-The findings of this study need to be interpreted with some caution for the following reasons:
+Nevertheless, the findings of this study need to be interpreted with some caution for the following reasons: